freddedotme/Conversations/README.md

 1. Clone this repo.
 2. `cd Conversations/`
 3. `npm install`
+4. Open up `config.json` and modify settings for your liking.
-4. `npm start`
+5. `npm start`
-5. Open up `client/client.html`.
+6. Open up `client/client.html`.
-6. Make an awesome interface and send a pull request.
+7. Make an awesome interface and send a pull request.

 ### How it works
 Conversations sends a JSON object from the websocket server to the client whenever someone joins, sends a message, update their name or change conversation (room).
 The format of the JSON object looks like this:

     {
       "users":[